ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 By default, type declaration files (`.d.ts` files) are only generated for the `dist-custom-elements` output target when the [`dist` output target](/docs/distribution) is also declared in a Stencil project's configuration.
-This behavior isn't always desirable, as not all users have need for files emitted by the `dist` output target.
+This behavior isn't always desirable, as not all users need the files emitted by the `dist` output target.
 To generate type declaration files for the `dist-custom-elements`, the experimental `generateTypeDeclarations` field can be set to `true`.